mymindstorm/matrix-appservice-mumble/README.md

 ### Compiling Murmur with gRPC support

 Murmur is not compiled with gRPC support by default (as of 1.3.0).
+If you are using Fedora or CentOS, I have a [COPR](https://copr.fedorainfracloud.org/coprs/mymindstorm/mumble-grpc/) that you can use.
+Otherwise, you will need to compile Murmur yourself.
 I have some basic notes and directions on compiling Murmur [here](COMPILING_MURMUR.md).

 ### Setup bridge